boingyman/renamer_app/readme.md

 #### TL:DR
 Script can rename files by importing other scripts at runtime.
 User can create their own script following a simple API.

+#### Note on code maintenance
+This is not dedicated project.
+Do not expect updates to come out on a timely basis, nor expect the repository owner to be available.